-- All JARAP meetings are public meetings and documents from previous meetings are publicly available - An annual report is prepared by the Chairman of the Panel and this is reported to the meeting and to the internal Corporate Governance Board - Promoting different types of communication with reporting e.g. communicating in different languages
+- All JARAP meetings are public meetings and documents from previous meetings are publicly available. - An annual report is prepared by the Chairman of the Panel, and this is reported to the meeting and to the internal Corporate Governance Board and the PCP. - Promoting different types of communication with reporting e.g., communicating in different languages.